henrikj242/rb-ksp/README.md

 # Background #

-Our instruments are bult around the same template, with a few variations.
+Our instruments are built around the same template, with a few variations.

 They all have the same set of key groups, which are usually called by the same names, and usually have the same members.